Culture of Shiraz: Sports and athletics

 Soccer is the most popular sport in Shiraz and the city has many teams in this sport.
 The most notable of these teams is Bargh Shiraz who are one of the oldest teams in Iran, Bargh was once a regular member of the Persian Gulf Pro League; however, financial issues and poor management have led them dropping to League 3 where they currently play.
 Shiraz's other major football team is Fajr Sepasi who also played in the Persian Gulf Pro League; however, now they play in the second tier Azadegan League.
 Shiraz is host to a number of smaller and lesser known teams as well, such as Kara Shiraz, New Bargh and Qashaei who all play in League 2.

 The main sporting venue in Shiraz is Hafezieh Stadium which can hold up to 20,000 people.
 The stadium is the venue for many of the cities football matches and has occasionally hosted the Iran national football team.
 Shiraz is also home to another stadium, Pars Stadium, which have been completed in 2017 and can host up to 50,000 spectators.

-Music and dance
+Music

-Shiraz hosts music concerts by famous Iranian artists.
+Fars Symphony Orchestra is based in Shiraz.
+Shiraz also hosts music concerts by famous Iranian artists.
 Although there is no standard concert hall in Shiraz.